Applied-Scientific-Research/Omega2D/README.md

 This code uses some C++17 features, so should compile on GCC 7, Clang 4, and MSVC 19.10 compilers.

 #### Prerequisites
-Users will also need CMake and GLFW version 3 on their machines to build this, other requirements are included in this distribution.
+Users will also need CMake, Eigen, and GLFW version 3 on their machines to build this, other requirements are included in this distribution.
 Get these on Fedora with

-    sudo yum install cmake glfw3-devel eigen3-devel
+    sudo dnf install cmake glfw3-devel eigen3-devel

 or on Ubuntu with